 For CARA to be implemented, however, it must next pass in the House of Representatives.
 You can help make this happen by lobbying your Congressional representative.

-As for the legislation’s impact on the addiction treatment field, Norma Cordero, Outreach Coordinator at Pathways Recovery and a veteran of the addiction treatment industry, has this to say: “Passage of the bill will continue a philosophical shift toward treating addiction not as a crime, but as a chronic disease.
+As for the legislation’s impact on the addiction treatment field, Norma Cordero, Outreach Coordinator at Pathways Recovery, in Sacramento, CA, and a veteran of the addiction treatment industry, has this to say: “Passage of the bill will continue a philosophical shift toward treating addiction not as a crime, but as a chronic disease.
 Hopefully, it will establish new rules and policies for prevention and treatment of addiction.”